-Check the "Possible Causes" listed above.
+Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 The cost to diagnose the B12AB Lincoln code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 The Heating, Ventilation, and Air-Conditioning (HVAC) Module contains the driver heated seat control button and indicator.
 The heated seat system functions independently from the climate control system.
 A heated seat relay is located underneath the driver seat cushion frame.
 There are 2 voltage supplies to the heated seat relay.
 Voltage is supplied from the Smart Junction Box (SJB) heated seat relay enable circuit to the driver heated seat relay coil when the engine is running.
 Ground is supplied to the opposite side of the driver relay coil by the HVAC module driver heated seat relay drive circuit when the driver heated seat switch button is pressed to energize the relay.
 This closes the relay contacts to supply battery voltage from the SJB circuit to the driver heater mat circuit.
 The driver heater mats are directly connected to ground circuit completing the electrical circuit to heat the seat.

 Need more information on how to fix the B12AB Lincoln code?
 Get Access to Factory Service Manuals